-January 18, 2013By Gabe Anderson of Heritage Christian Academy Boys Basketball
+August 5, 2014By Gabe Anderson of Heritage Christian Academy Boys Basketball

 Heritage's celebration after defeating Maranatha 71-58 last year for the first time in school history.
 The Mustangs will be looking for revenge Tuesday night

-If your a fan of MCAA basketball, you have most likely had January 15 circled on your calendar since the schedule came out.
-For this is day that our beloved #3 ranked Eagles are taking on conference rival #1 ranked Maranatha Christian Academy on their court.
+If you are a fan of MCAA basketball, you have most likely had January 15 circled on your calendar since the schedule came out.
+For this is the day that our beloved #3 ranked Eagles are taking on conference rival #1 ranked Maranatha Christian Academy on their court.
 The battle of the undefeated rivals will begin 7:00pm tonight.
 The Mustangs are looking to avenge last year’s 71-58 section semifinals loss to the Eagles which was Eagles first victory against Maranatha in school history.

 On the Mustangs, junior forward Spenser Bland said "They’re a good team, they have some good players, but its nothing that we can’t match up with.
 They like to push the ball up the court and get ahead of you and cause fast breaks".

 The Mustangs are a very balanced team with five players averaging double digit points per game.
 They are led in scoring by Isaiah Hanson averaging 19.7 points per game.
 The Mustangs are coming off a 40 point blowout of the PACT Panthers.
 The Eagles are a very balanced team as well.
 All of their starters are averaging over 9 points per game led by Zach Weld at 20.2 points per game.
-The Eagles are coming off a convincing 69-34 road victory against The Bethany Academy Eagles in which they led 22-2 in the mid first half.
+The Eagles are coming off a convincing 69-34 road victory against The Bethany Academy Eagles in which they led 22-2 midway through the first half.